isotopp/isotopp.github.io/content/posts/2022-09-08-mysql-straight-lines.md

 Let's have a look at the I/O:
 When you run iostat, use `iostat -x -k 10`, and discard the first output.
-It contains the data collected since system boo, a very large average interval.
+It contains the data collected since system boot, a very large average interval.
 We want a clean 10s sample instead.

 The paste: